digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 In this case, the CPU is primarily spending most of its time in either `us` (user) or `sy` (system) processing.
 These values will differ depending on your workload, and by continually evaluating your CPU utilization across instances, before/after deployments, and over time, you will obtain a better grasp on what 'good' performance looks like on your system.
 The naive answer to abnormal CPU utilization would be to add more CPUs, with a better answer being to further drill down sources for the abnormal CPU utilization.

 ### Saturation
 CPU Saturation occurs whenever the number of threads waiting for CPU time exceeds available CPU cores.
 Using `vmstat 1`, this would be the `r` column at the very start of each line.
-Be cognizant of a 'gotchya' in recent Linux kernels, this counter sums both waiting **and** executing CPU threads; you must subtract the number of CPUs available to your virtual machine from the `r` counter, with any result greater than 0 indicating saturation.
+Be cognizant of a 'gotcha' in recent Linux kernels, this counter sums both waiting **and** executing CPU threads; you must subtract the number of CPUs available to your virtual machine from the `r` counter, with any result greater than 0 indicating saturation.
 Compare our first Utilization example with r=0 to our second example with r=3.
 This system has 1 CPU, meaning that when r=3, we do have saturation.

 Similar to Utilization, CPU Saturation will depend upon your workload, and larger metrics may not be abnormal depending on your workload.
 In cases of abnormal CPU saturation, it would be best to look at what processes are running to identify any that may be terminated, or for processes spawning excessive child threads.